Dominican Air Force: Equipment

-On May 11, 2020, the United States Department of Defense revealed that 10 ex-U.S. Navy T-34C Turbo Mentor would be supplied to the Dominican Republic Air Force.
+On 11 May 2020, the United States Department of Defense revealed that 10 ex-U.S. Navy T-34C Turbo Mentor would be supplied to the Dominican Republic Air Force.
 No timeline has yet been announced for when the Dominican Republic will receive the aircraft.

 Aircraft

 Retired

-Previous aircraft operated by the Air Force consisted of the P-51D Mustang, P-47D Thunderbolt, de Havilland Mosquito, de Havilland Vampire, PBY Catalina, Boeing B-17, A-37 Dragonfly, C-47, BT-13 Valiant, T-6 Texan, Alouette II / III, Sikorsky H-19, and the Hughes OH-6.
+Previous aircraft operated by the Air Force consisted of the P-51D Mustang, P-47D Thunderbolt, de Havilland Mosquito, de Havilland Vampire, PBY Catalina, Boeing B-17, A-37 Dragonfly, C-47, BT-13 Valiant, T-6 Texan, Alouette II / III, Sikorsky H-19, Hughes OH-6, and the Aérospatiale SA 360 Dauphin.

+Ranks

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.